 Created by the London-based fashion company House of Baukjen, Isabella Oliver is a maternity clothing brand with an impressive sustainability record.
 As such, they offer a wide selection of garments designed with sustainability and expectant mothers in mind.
 They’ve even created an ethical and sustainable maternity capsule collection that includes some incredible dresses, and other essentials.

-Isabella Oliver's Natural or organic fabrics & materials;
+Isabella Oliver's fabrics & materials

 As of the first quarter (Q1) of 2021, the brand has been using EcoVero instead of conventional viscose and organic cotton instead of conventional cotton.
-With that, most of the fabrics used in their garments are made from natural, biodegradable fibres.
+With that, most of the fabrics used in their garments are made from natural, biodegradable fibers.
 You can learn more about all of their offerings by visiting their fabrics page.

-Isabella Oliver's Ethical sourcing;
+Isabella Oliver's Ethical sourcing

 All of their factories (which must abide by their Factory Code of Conduct) are located in Europe or Asia.
 Many of them are family-run operations, and their team regularly visits all of them.